Foster Youth Rights Resources

 - request CFT meetings

-- have support people at your CFT meeting
+- have people who help and support you at your CFT meetings

-- talk about your needs in the CFT meeting
+- talk about your strengths and needs in your CFT meetings

 - a CFT meeting within 60 days of entering foster care